On the temporal tweezing of cavity solitons

+All the relevant integrals are approximated numerically to spectral accuracy with the trapezoidal rule (see Ref.~\cite{QUAR}).

-Let us now use the NCVA equations of motion to describe the dynamics of CSs subject to the tweezing in Eq.~(\ref{tau0}) in order to assess its tweezability as a function of $\tau_f$ (how far we want to tweeze) and $\beta$ (how adiabatic is the tweezing).
+Let us now use the NCVA equations of motion both to seek to capture the stationary CS states, as well as to describe the dynamics of CSs subject to the tweezing in Eq.~(\ref{tau0}) in order to assess its tweezability as a function of $\tau_f$ (how far we want to tweeze) and $\beta$ (how adiabatic is the tweezing).